 Financial Freedom vs. Financial Independence

-A good way to think about your finances is to imagine that you are a toddler learning to walk.
+An excellent way to think about your finances is to imagine you are a toddler learning to walk.
 Do you feel like you’re able to move freely and without restriction?
 Can you go anywhere you want?
 Or are you living paycheck to paycheck?

 Think about it this way.
 If you were to lose your job today, your life would change drastically.
-You would have to find a new source of income, and would likely have to downsize your lifestyle.
-Is there another source of income that could cover your living expenses if you lost your job?
+You would have to find a new source of income and would likely have to downsize your lifestyle.
+Is there another source of income that could cover your living expenses if you lose your job?
 Is there an emergency fund that can be used as a backup?
-Would you like to have enough income to indefinitely fund your current lifestyle?
+Would you like to have enough income to fund your current lifestyle indefinitely?

 And yes, I’m talking about income, not savings.
-No matter how much you save, eventually you will run out of money.
-However, if you have a source of income that you don’t have to actively work for, it can last indefinitely.
+No matter how much you save, eventually, you will run out of money.
+However, if you have a source of income, you don’t have to work actively; it can last indefinitely.
 The money you make from your job is active income.
-To achieve financial independence and freedom, you will need multiple sources of passive income – income that you earn without having to work for it.
+To achieve financial independence and freedom, you will need multiple passive income sources – income you earn without working for it.

 No one achieves financial freedom or early retirement overnight.
 The journey has many milestones.